Start/end date: 2016 - 2026

 The team's physical therapist, Vanina Dal Bello-Haas, PhD, PT, was funded by the Saskatchewan Health Research Foundation to study factors associated with falls and near-falls in community-dwelling older adults with early-stage dementia.
-A paper related to this research was published in the Journal of Applied Gerontology.

 This research was published in the journal Qualitative Health Research, and published in the Journal of the American Medical Directors Association.
 As well, a Study Report was created to share study findings back with the participating CCAs and long term care facilities.
 The team felt that a direct, clear, report format would be the best way to ensure that CCAs had access to the study findings.
 The research team also traveled the province to meet with CCAs in each of the 11 participating facilities to review the report findings.